-The UK General Election is here!
-The political parties have done all they can to attract our votes.
-Psychology tells us that not only are they competing with each other, they also have to contend with the foibles of human nature.
+Psychology tells us that not only are political candidates competing with each other, they also have to contend with the foibles of human nature.
 Many of us like to think that we vote according to sound reason, perhaps for the good of the country, our own family’s best interests, or by selecting the most fair and competent candidate.
 In fact, there’s evidence that our votes are frequently influenced by more superficial factors, from a candidate’s looks to the weather on election day.
 Here we digest the psychology of psephology, running down the evidence for 10 factors that affect people’s behaviour in the ballot box:

 It would be reassuring to think that the electorate choose who to vote for based on the candidates’ track records and future policy promises.
 In truth, many of us are swayed simply by the way that politicians look.
 Consider a 2009 study that asked Swiss students to look at multiple pairs of unfamiliar French political candidates and in each case to select the one who looked most competent.
 Most of the time, the candidate selected by students as looking the most competent was also the one who’d had real life electoral success, the implication being that voters too had been swayed by the candidates’ appearance (there’s little evidence that appearance and competence actually correlate).
 Unsurprisingly, being attractive also helps win votes, especially in war time (in peace time, looking trustworthy is more of an advantage).
 Other research has shown that we’re more likely to vote for male and female candidates with deeper voices.
 Meanwhile obesity is a disadvantage for female candidates, but may help male candidates.
 People ignorant about politics are more swayed by politicians’ appearance, especially if the politician has had plenty of TV exposure.